-1.11 In accordance with section 25 of the IGT Act, the Commissioner of Taxation was provided with an opportunity to give submissions on any implied or actual criticisms contained in this report.
+1.7 The Commissioner of Taxation (Commissioner) was provided with an opportunity to make submissions on any implied or actual criticisms in this report.3